mikadosoftware/mikadoCMS/mikadocms/data/oss4gov.org/orig/about.rst

    - Now !

-I am going to the `LGA conference
+I am going to the `LGA's conference
 <http://sites.idea.gov.uk/annual-conference/>`_ and will be hosting a Fringe
 Breakfast on July 3rd at 8am in Manchester.
 Some people more intelligent and entertaining than me will be speaking, so don't worry.